 Fishing from the harbour or the beach is a popular activity in Bridlington.
-There’s some pretty big fish that you can catch.
+There are some pretty big fish that you can catch.
 Sea fishing does not require a licence.

 We like to go crabbing off the harbour wall.
-There’s plenty of shops that sell the buckets, nets and bait.
+There are plenty of shops that sell buckets, nets and bait.
 Kids will love to take part and you are pretty much guaranteed to catch something.

 There are two land trains in Bridlington.
 One is up at the far southern point of the town.
 It starts just a short walk from the large park and ride car park.
 It then stops by the Bridlington Spa on the south beach.